Aid and Development Resources - Contents

-Centre for Development Informatics at Manchester University Various resources and useful links, research etc. Connected with the university’s Global Development Institute (which took over the Institute for Development Policy and Management).
+Centre for Digital Development at Manchester University Various resources and useful links, research etc. Connected with the university’s Global Development Institute (which took over the Institute for Development Policy and Management).

 Spider The Swedish Program for Information and Communication Technology in Developing Regions.

 Aid Workers Network Practical advice for aid workers by aid workers.